 Researchers in Los Angeles County discovered that regular monthly fees for sober living homes fall in the range of $300 to $1,350.
 With that in mind, at the time of applying in a sober living home, you need to be completely informed about charges that you will need to pay.
 The information should be detailed at admission, and any refund policies should also be detailed before you enroll in it.

 Find out the expenses associated with living there

-In most cases, it can be affordable and low cost to live in a sober living home.
-However, there are certain factors such as the number of residents and location that can affect the expenses.
+In most cases, it can be a low cost to live in an affordable sober living home near me.
+However, there are certain factors such as the number of residents and locations that can affect the expenses.
 Some possibly will be increasingly costly and offer more facilities.
 You need to make sure the home chosen is within your budget.